santhosh191221/santhosh191221/README.md

 - 👋 Hi, I’m @santhosh191221
 - 👀 I’m interested in Cyber Security, cloud computing
-- 🌱 I’m currently learning Cyber y
+- 🌱 I’m currently learning Cyber Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me